What Is Herceptin® (trastuzumab)?

 Trastuzumab is a monoclonal antibody.
-Antibodies are a normal part of the immune system that attach to antigens (such as germs) to mark them for destruction by other components in the immune system.
-Monoclonal antibodies are created in a laboratory to attach to specific antigens on the surface of cancer cells.
-Trastuzumab attaches to the HER2 receptor.
+Antibodies are a normal part of the immune system.
+They attach to antigens (such as germs) to mark them for destruction by other parts of the immune system.
+Monoclonal antibodies are created in a lab to attach to specific antigens on the surface of cancer cells.
+Trastuzumab attaches to the HER2 receptor.1,2

-Breast cancers that are classified as HER2+ have an excess of HER2 receptors, which can cause the cancer to grow and spread quickly.
+Breast cancers that are classified as HER2+ have too many HER2 receptors, which can cause the cancer to grow and spread quickly.
 Trastuzumab targets these receptors and has been shown to block the growth and spread of HER2+ breast cancers.1,2

 - Heart problems, such as congestive heart failure or reduced heart function

 - Infusion reactions, which may cause fever, chills, nausea, vomiting, pain, headache, dizziness, and/or shortness of breath

 - Serious harm to an unborn baby, which may cause serious birth defects or death

 These are not all the possible side effects of trastuzumab.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with trastuzumab.

 Things to know about trastuzumab

 Trastuzumab can harm an unborn baby.
 If you can become pregnant, you should use birth control during treatment and for some time after the last dose of trastuzumab.
 Talk to your doctor about your options for birth control while taking trastuzumab.
 Additionally, if you are breastfeeding or plan to breastfeed, talk with your doctor about this consideration to make sure you have a plan that is safe before starting treatment.1,2